rbergm/PostBOUND/postbound/docs/source/examples.rst

 Optimization scenarios and examples
 ===================================

-This part of the documentation is still work in progress.
-It will describe some examples of how some common optimization scenarios can be implemented using PostBOUND.
-For now, please take a look at the API documentation of the ``postbound`` and ``stages`` modules.

-Planned contents:

-- native query plans
-- benchmarking with `experiments.runner`
-- Optimization algorithms:
-  - random join order
-  - cardinality injection
-  - pessimistic optimization
-- machine learning
-- visualization
+The ``examples`` directory of the source code contains a number of scripts that showcase many features of PostBOUND.
+These can be started from the ``postbound`` directory using ``python3 -m examples.<example name>``, e.g.
+``python3 -m examples.example-01-basic-workflow``

-The ``experiments`` directory also contains some ready to run scripts that can serve as first examples (although they are not particularly well documented).
+The ``experiments`` directory also contains some ready to run scripts that can serve as more advanced examples (although they are not particularly well documented).